Quantum Pin Codes: Pin codes

 Each subgroup $H_{j_i}$ is generated by all generators of $G$ except one, this means that $H_{j_1,\ldots,j_k}$ contains at least a subgroup generated by $D-k+1$ of the generators,

-In particular the $D$-pinned sets are cosets with respect to a subgroup which contains $\langle a_j\rangle$ for some $j$, which has even order since $a_j$ is a reflection.
-Therefore $D$-pinned sets have even order.
-In well behaved cases the containment in Eq.~\eqref{eq:subgroupinter} will actually be an equality but this is not guaranteed depending on the relations between generators.
+In particular, the $D$-pinned sets are cosets with respect to a subgroup that contains $\langle a_j\rangle$ for some $j$.
+We note that $\langle a_j\rangle$ has order two, since $a_j$ is a reflection, and thus all $D$-pinned sets have even order.
+In well behaved cases the containment in \eqref{eq:subgroupinter} will actually be an equality, but this is not guaranteed due to relations between generators that may exist.

-In the case where the Coxeter group describes the symmetries of a tiling this is equivalent to the Wythoff construction described above.
+In the case where the Coxeter group describes the symmetries of a tiling this construction is equivalent to the Wythoff construction described above.
 But one also obtains more general pin codes when considering Coxeter groups not defining tilings or more general finite groups with generators of even order.

+Note that it is generally not possible to directly obtain the properties of the quantum pin code derived from a Coxeter group from the group's representation and the choice of subgroups~$H_i$.

 In Sec.~\ref{sec:hyperbolic} we explore in more details the construction of pin codes from 3D hyperbolic Coxeter groups and give some explicit examples.\\